-At the playground or at preschool, he always observes everyone before interacting.
-He doesn’t like loud kids and he prefers to have one or two close friends instead of being surrounded by a big group of kids.
+At the playground or preschool, he always observes everyone before interacting.
+He doesn’t like loud kids, and he prefers to have one or two close friends instead of being surrounded by a big group of kids.

 Once he goes past the fear of interaction and starts feeling comfortable, everything changes.
 He is once again that confident child who likes taking initiatives and having fun with other kids.

 So I tried to find ways to help my son.
-I wanted him to be more confident, to feel more comfortable making new social interactions, to express his feelings and needs in a firmer way.
+I wanted him to be more confident, to feel more comfortable making new social interactions, to express his feelings and needs more firmly.

 The first step I took was to observe his behavior.
 This helped me understand more how he thinks and what are the things that help him adjust easier to different situations.

 Then I read a lot!
-Like I said, understanding introverted kids wasn’t easy for me because I was totally different as a child.
-(I became more of an introvert as an adult but things are totally different at this age.)
+As I said, understanding introverted kids wasn’t easy for me because I was totally different as a child.
+(I became more of an introvert as an adult, but things are totally different at this age.)

 Reading about this helped me find better ways to communicate with my son when he faces difficult situations.
 And allowed me to find some powerful ways to help him.